kaizendorks/vue-cli-plugin-vuedock/README.md

 ## Installation
 Run the following command from your project's root folder: `vue add vuedock`

-- For more information on how to add plugins to your project, see: https://cli.vuejs.org/guide/plugins-and-presets.html#installing-plugins-in-an-existing-project
+- For more information on how to add plugins to your project, see: <https://cli.vuejs.org/guide/plugins-and-presets.html#installing-plugins-in-an-existing-project>
+- Version info:
+	1. For Vue CLI 3 use vudock 1.x.x, tested with node 11.
+	1. For Vue CLI 4 use vudock 2.x.x, tested with node 12.

 This will generate the following files in your project root: